 How to Decide Between the Two

 If you’re a low-income borrower or have a low credit score, then an FHA loan may be the right choice for you.
-Just make sure you can afford the mortgage insurance and monthly mortgage payments.
+Just make sure you can afford the mortgage insurance and monthly mortgage payment.

 If you have a credit score of 620 or higher and can afford a bigger down payment, a conventional mortgage is probably the best option for you.
 And if your credit score is 720 or higher, you’ll likely find that conventional mortgages are the more affordable option.